MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 MicroEJ Platforms and MicroEJ Applications.

-* The MicroEJ Central Repository is an online repository of software artifacts (libraries, tools, …), see https://repository.microej.com/.
+* The MicroEJ Central Repository is an online repository of software artifacts (libraries, tools, etc.), see https://repository.microej.com/.
 This repository can also be used as an offline repository, see https://developer.microej.com/central-repository/.

 * (Optional) It can be extended with an offline repository (``.zip``)